Malware analysis

 Sandboxing

-- Technique in which you create an isolated test environment
+- Technique in which you create an isolated test environment- Allows secure experimentation

 - One or more processes are assigned to run scripts of each site.